Elementary equivalence and diffeomorphism groups of smooth manifolds: Regularity detection

-\begin{rem} \begin{enumerate} \item The case $n=3$ is missing in~\cite{Harrison1979}; this omission was due to that the stable homeomorphism theorem was not known at that time in dimension four.
+\begin{rem} \begin{enumerate} \item Harrison's Theorem above holds even for $0<r<1$; in this case, the $C^r$ diffeomorphism in the theorem should be read as a $C^r$--H\"older homeomorphism, and similarly for $\Diff^r$. \item The case $n=3$ is missing in~\cite{Harrison1979}; this omission was due to that the stable homeomorphism theorem was not known at that time in dimension four.
 As this latter theorem is now known, all dimensions are covered. \item If $\{a_k\}_{k\in\omega}$ is a sequence of real numbers satisfying then one can find $\{C_k\}_{k\in\omega}$ satisfying the hypothesis of part (\ref{p:harrison2}) above; this is the content of the Packing Lemma (\cite[Lemma 2]{Harrison1979} and \cite{MM1968}).
-Furthermore, it is clear from the proof of the Packing lemma that as long as $\{a_k\}_{k\in\omega}$ is definable in the second order arithmetic, so is the sequence $\{C_k\}_{k\in\omega}$. \end{enumerate} \end{rem}
+Furthermore, it is clear from the proof of the Packing Lemma that as long as $\{a_k\}_{k\in\omega}$ is definable in the second order arithmetic, so is the sequence $\{C_k\}_{k\in\omega}$. \end{enumerate} \end{rem}

-Let us fix an arbitrary rational number $q\ge1$, and set
+Let us fix an arbitrary rational number $q>0$, and set

 Note that if and only if $r\le q$.
 Furthermore, the sequence